vshanbha/graalpy-sentiment/README.md

    mvn -Pnative native:compile
    ```

    This produces a executable named `graalpy-sentiment` in the target folder.
-The compilation takes much longer time than the jar compilation.
+The compilation takes much longer time the jar compilation.

 ## Usage